 This does take a bit more time than a split test because you’re not running your options at the same time.
 With this testing type you will gain information on the subtle feature changes that affect conversions and that data will allow for your brand to make the most effective decisions for permanent design and layout changes.

-Usability testing gives your brand information on how your site is perceived and understood.
-This data is incredibly helpful for ensuring that new features are clear and functioning as expected.
+This type of usability testing gives you information on how your website and brand is perceived and understood.
+This data is incredibly helpful for ensuring that new features are clear and that they function properly.

-Usability tests can (and typically should) be done when a feature is still in development because the results from the test can provide valuable insight on what to move forward with, or what to continue to optimize for the future.
+Usability tests can (and typically should) be done when a feature is still in development.
+The results from the test can provide valuable insight on what to move forward with, and what to continue to optimize.